dataflowg/bricked/Instructions/cRIO-904x 4-slot/README.md

 Parts list for cRIO-904x 4-slot (385 pieces).
 Parts list is also available as a [wishlist on BrickOwl](https://www.brickowl.com/wishlist/view/Dataflow_G/crio-904x-4-slot-controller), and as a [BrickLink Want List](./cRIO-904x%204-slot%20(BrickLink%20Want%20List).xml?raw=true).

 ## Parts List
 If you're interested in purchasing bricks, have a look at [the buying guide](../../README.md#purchasing-bricks) on tips for getting the best price.
+This model can be bought for around $40-$50.

 Part Image | Part Number | Part Color | Quantity | Description
 -----------|-------------|-----------------------|----------|------------